aurelienfrick/aurelien-frick/content/news/_index.md

  <div style="display: flex; align-items: baseline; gap: 10px; line-height: 1.6;">
   <strong>05/2026</strong>
   <span>
-    🎉 Congratulations to Wenjia Tan, a former Research Assistant, for receiving a fully funded PhD offer from the School of Informatics at the University of Edinburgh.
-Very well-deserved!
+    🎉 Huge congratulations to Wenjia Tan, a former RA, for receiving a fully funded PhD offer from the School of Informatics at the University of Edinburgh.
   </span>
 </div>